Value Proposition Matrix Test All the Components of the Value Proposition Across the Whole Value Chain

 Value Proposition Matrix

-The idea is to focus on the criteria that have importance (left column) and evaluate them by who determines their value (top row).
+The idea is to focus on the criteria that have importance (row headings on the left of the matrix) and evaluate them by who determines their value (column headings along the value chain).
 I have set out the matrix, reading from left to right, from production to use, but you may want to start on the right to be sure what kind of experience you are aim to deliver to your customer, and then work back.

 Your Own Criteria

 When I started my main business in the 80s, we had difficulty in doing this analysis because we were offering something in the relatively empty waters of the ‘Blue Ocean‘, rather than in the crowded ‘Red Ocean’.
 However the clients’ dollars were nonetheless being spent.
-If we had pretended that what we offered was unique and had no competition we would have been deluding ourselves.
-Every offer has a counter offer.
+If we had pretended that what we offered was so unique that it had no competition, we would have been deluding ourselves.
+Every offer has a counter offer, even not buying anything at all.
+That’s why we used the Value Proposition Matrix approach as we tried to figure out our marketing priorities.

 Recommended Posts